Sales Tax Holidays

 Do not participate in the sales tax holiday.

 Sales tax holidays are mandatory in some states (such as South Carolina), but other states allow retailers to opt in or out.
-The good news is that most state taxing authorities are generally not going to penalize you for collecting sales tax.
+The good news is that most state taxing authorities will generally not penalize you for collecting sales tax.
 After all, they want tax money to pay for budget items like schools and hospitals!

 Sales Tax Holidays: Conclusion